Fighting fire with fire

-The project provides employment and training opportunities while supporting Aboriginal people in returning to, remaining on and managing their country as well as the preservation and transfer of knowledge, the maintenance of Aboriginal languages and the wellbeing of traditional custodians.
+The projects provide employment and training opportunities for local rangers while supporting Aboriginal people in returning to, remaining on and managing their country.
+Communities are supported in the preservation and transfer of knowledge, the maintenance of Aboriginal languages and the wellbeing of traditional custodians.
 Preventing wildfires also reduces the risk of wildlife loss and protects the areas surrounding ancient rock art sites.

 The project meets the following Sustainable Development Goals

 - Project Type: Fire Management